snoyberg/snoyman.com/content/blog/type-safety-doesnt-matter.md

 title = "Type Safety Doesn't Matter" date = 2023-08-28
 +++
 I'm a huge believer in using strongly typed languages and leveraging type level protections in my codebases.
-Inspired by events at work, I have a new, modified stance on this:
+But I'd like to clarify my new, somewhat modified stance on this:

 **Type safety does not matter.**